rust-lang/surveys/surveys/2021-annual-survey/questions.md

 >
 > For cohort analysis it is important to understand length of time in the software
 > industry as this can have an impact on perceptions.
+>
+> The ranges of years chosen are a best attempt at capturing different "stages" in a person's professional career.

 ### Excluding Rust, what is your experience with other kinds of programming languages?